Carrie Brady: Casting and creation

 In 2005, it was announced that Carrie and Austin would return to the series.
 Austin, played by Austin Peck, returned in July 2005 while Clark reprised the role as Carrie on December 2, 2005.
 Clark left the show a year later on October 26, 2006.
 The matriarch of the show, Alice Horton (Frances Reid), died in 2010.
 The show planned a two-week tribute and brought back longtime fan favorites to the show to pay their respects.
 Clark was included in the tribute and returned from June 23 to 28, 2010, as Carrie.
 She popped up again on a phone call with Sami on February 9, 2011.
 In 2011, it was announced that Carrie and Austin (Austin played by Patrick Muldoon) and several other characters would return permanently.
 Clark and Muldoon appeared on September 26, 2011.
 Their return was brought about to please fans and, in an attempt, to lure old fans of the show back.

 They remained with the show for less than a year as producers again were re-directing the show.
 Carrie and Austin last aired on July 24, 2012.
 On September 15, 2016, it was announced that Clark would return as Carrie, alongside Peck as Austin, on January 11, 2017.
 Clark and Peck departed on February 16, 2017.
 Clark reappeared from February 1 to 12, 2018.
 In 2019, Clark returned for the memorial of Caroline Brady (Peggy McCay), airing from June 20 to July 4 of the same year.
 In September 2021, she appeared in the spinoff series Days of Our Lives: Beyond Salem.

 On October 3, 2024, it was announced Clark would reprise the role, when Carrie returned on May 28, 2025.
+In July of the following year, it was announced Clark would again reprise the role; scenes concerning Carrie's return are expected to release in June 2027.

 "Luckily, one of my best friends in San Francisco is a top defense attorney.
 I went to court with her and saw that it was actually something I could do.
 These people were just like me."

 — — Clark on being told Carrie would be returning as a lawyer.